Culture of the Southern United States: Delaware

 In a manner similar to Maryland, Delaware exhibits characteristics of both the Northeast and South.
 Unlike other surrounding states which are either north or south of the Mason–Dixon line, Delaware is uniquely situated east of the line (as the line takes a vertical turn along the state's western border).
-Generally, the rural Southern (or "Slower Lower") regions of Delaware below the Chesapeake and Delaware Canal embody a Southern culture, while densely-populated Northern Delaware above the canal—particularly Wilmington, a part of the Philadelphia metropolitan area—has more in common with that of the Northeast.
+Generally, the rural Southern (or "Slower Lower") regions of Delaware below the Chesapeake and Delaware Canal embody a Southern culture, while densely populated Northern Delaware above the canal—particularly Wilmington, a part of the Philadelphia metropolitan area—has more in common with that of the Northeast.

 Beyond the Census-classified South

 Missouri

-Missouri is classified as a Midwestern state by the Census Bureau and some of its residents.
+Missouri is classified as a Midwestern state by the Census Bureau and a large majority of its residents.
 St. Louis was known as the "Gateway to the West" when settlement was expanding.
 The northern edge of the Ozark Plateau was settled chiefly by mid-to-late 19th century German immigrants, who founded numerous vineyards and wineries.
 Due to this, Missouri was the second-largest wine-producing state before Prohibition, which destroyed the industry.
 Wineries have been rebuilt since the later decades of the 20th century, and Missouri wineries are competing well in national festivals.
 Part of the Missouri River valley, from beyond St. Louis suburbs in St. Charles County to east of Jefferson City, is known as the Missouri Rhineland because of the extensive vineyards and wineries based on German immigrant tradition and descendants.

 In the antebellum years, many settlers from Upper South states, such as Virginia and Kentucky, migrated to the counties of central and western Missouri along the Missouri River, where they could cultivate tobacco and hemp.
 Because these southerners brought their culture and slaveholding practices with them, Missouri was admitted to the Union as a slaveholding state.
 During the mid-20th century, this area became known as Little Dixie.
 Before the Civil War, six of the counties included in this area had populations in which more than 25% were enslaved African Americans, the highest concentrations in the state outside the cotton plantations in the Mississippi Delta.
 Antebellum houses typical of the South, still stand in some of Little Dixie.
 All the crops grown there today are corn, soybeans and wheat, for which the area was better suited than for Southern crops like cotton or tobacco.
 Rural southern Missouri in the Ozark Plateau and the bootheel, are definitively southern in culture.